About Kaleidoscope Notes

 • lists, lists, and more lists: wants, needs, to-do's, to-dont's, desires, dreams, seeds

-• making connections and idea maps
+• making connections. idea maps

 • journaling, prompted or unprompted; seeing your thoughts on paper

-• emphasizing ideas that are super interesting, unreal, important to remember, or quite simply, fun!
+• emphasizing ideas that are super interesting, unreal, important to remember, or quite simply, fun

 And my fave note as a verb definition from Merriam Webster: